VoirDiary/VoirDiary/about.md

 ---

 <p class="message">
 I am a Seattle-based lawyer and occasional writer, doodler, and scaler of steep surfaces.
 I'm interested in urbanism, technology law, anything spooky, and anything Southern.
 I write about local issues, books, and lived/fictional experiences.
-My work can be seen in the Seattle Times, the Tacoma News Tribune, the Washington Bar News, and here!
+My work can be seen in the Seattle Times, the Tacoma News Tribune, the Washington Bar News, Tales to Terrify, the Urbanist, and here!
 </p>

 <p>